Danielle-Higgins/animotto-api/README.md

 ## Lessons Learned

 I learned to build an API, how to include a favicon inside of the browser tab, and how to include code snippets using pre/code tags and use highlight JS to highlight the code.

+## Changes I've Made

+I transferred the data in a database instead of having the data hardcoded locally.